 Based on the impact information provided by the FDOT, mitigation options are matched to FDOT road improvement projects such that the State and Federal permitting requirements for mitigation offsets are satisfied.
 Federal and State mitigation requirements specify that habitats with similar value and function as those being impacted are to be created, enhanced, restored or preserved.
-Additionally, mitigation projects must be located in the same regional watershed as the projected wetland impacts.
+Additionally, mitigation projects must be in the same regional watershed as the projected wetland impacts.
 A map of the regional watersheds in the Southwest Florida Water Management District (District) is provided in Appendix B. In addition to these criteria, Florida statutes specify that the purchase of credits from public or private mitigation banks be considered when such purchase would offset the impact of the FDOT project, provide equal benefits to the water resource as other mitigation options and provide the most cost-effective mitigation option.

 The statute establishing the FDOT Mitigation Program requires that the FDOT Mitigation Plan be updated every year by March 1st.
 Approval by the District's Governing Board and the Florida Department of Environmental Protection is required prior to implementation.
-Before presenting the 2016 FDOT Mitigation Plan for approval, a draft was presented to interested parties for comment at a publicly noticed meeting held on January 5, 2016.
-The 2016 FDOT Mitigation Plan contains an updated inventory of all FDOT projects included in the FDOT Mitigation Program, a summary of the evaluation of mitigation bank options performed and a description of the mitigation project or projects that are designated to offset the identified wetland impacts.
-This Mitigation Plan has been developed by the District in accordance with the statutory requirements for the FDOT Mitigation Program.
+Before presenting the 2018 FDOT Mitigation Plan for approval, a draft was presented to interested parties for comment at a publicly noticed meeting held on December 21, 2017.
+On March 22, 2018 the plan was submitted to FDEP and was approved by correspondence to the District in a formal approval letter dated March 28, 2018.
+The letter states FDEP reviewed and approved the Plan and furthermore, satisfies the requirements of 373.4137(4), Florida Statues.
+The 2018 FDOT Mitigation Plan contains an updated inventory of all FDOT projects included in the FDOT Mitigation Program, a summary of the evaluation of mitigation bank options performed and a description of the mitigation plan has been developed by the District in accordance with the statutory requirements for the FDOT Mitigation Program.